Gratitude311/my-portfolio/README.md

 - ⛓️ Develop blockchain solutions with real-world impact (not just NFTs 🐒)
 - 🌐 Design web experiences smooth as silk 🕸️

+[CV BUTTON]  <!--Top-right or after tagline -->
 <a href="/your-cv.pdf" dowload>
   <button>Download CV</button>
 </a>

-*Fun fact:* My coding superpower is debugging while half-asleep 😴⚡ (and my weakness is iced caramel macchiatos).
+*Fun fact: My coding superpower is debugging while half-asleep 😴⚡ (and my weakness is iced caramel macchiatos)*.
 ---

 ## 🌟 When I'm not coding, you'll find me: